 Proof.
-We have already seen that the height of Q is at most the height of P. Conversely, given a chain of primes contained in P we may use the going down theorem, starting with the largest prime in the chain, to construct a chain of primes in S that lies over it and is contained in Q, and this shows that the height of Q is at least as big as the height of P. \Box
+We have already seen that the height of Q is at most the height of P. Conversely, given a chain of primes contained in P we may use the going down theorem, starting with the largest prime in the chain, to construct a chain of primes in S that lies over it and is contained in Q, and this shows that the height of Q is at least as big as the height of P

 Let's look at two examples.
 Consider $R = K[x] \subseteq K[x, y]/(y^2 - y, xy) = S$.
 This is integral, since y satisfies a monic equation.
 It is an extension: we can map this larger algebra back to K[x] by sending $x \mapsto x$ and $y \mapsto 0$, and the composition is the identity on K[x].
-The element 1 - y generates a minimal prime Q of the larger ring containing x and not y: we can see that it is minimal, because a smaller prime cannot contain (1 - y) and cannot contain y either (or else Q would contain both y and 1 - y), while y(1 - y) = 0 in the quotient.
-But (1 - y)S contracts to xK[x], which has height one.
-The problem here is that x is a zerodivisor in S, which shows that one cannot omit the hypothesis that S be torsion-free over R in the statement of the going down theorem.
+The element 1-y generates a minimal prime Q of the larger ring containing x and not y: we can see that it is minimal, because a smaller prime cannot contain (1-y) and cannot contain y either (or else Q would contain both y and y, while y(y) = 0 in the quotient.
+But y = 0 contracts to y = 0 in the quotient.
+But y = 0 contracts to y = 0 in the statement of the going down theorem.